dheeraj-2000/my-first-blog/README.md

 # my-first-blog
-This is a blog developed using django
+'This is a blog developed using django'